 The most common food options to serve at an Eid celebration include lamb, dried fruit, stuffed vegetables, couscous, salads, and beans.
 Mediterranean favorites are also appealing, such as atayef, Arabic pancakes filled with nuts or cheese and served with honey or syrup for dipping, and kunafa, a treat made of spun shredded wheat and filled with nuts, raisins, cream, and/or cheese.
 Another popular choice is Masgouf, an Iraqi dish made of baked fish.
 Beverage options include Tamar Hindi, a sour drink served cold, and Amar al-Deen, made of soaked apricot and water.

-Plan Your Nikkah Signing with Cascades Overlook Event Center LLC
+Plan Your Nikkah Signing with Cascades Celebration and Corporate Event Center

 Hosting a wedding is a daunting task, no matter what traditional aspects you plan to follow based on your culture or religious beliefs.
-If you’re looking for an Islamic wedding planner, talk to one of our event specialists at Cascades Overlook Event Center LLC for help in hosting the perfect nikkah signing and walima celebration for your loved ones.
+If you’re looking for an Islamic wedding planner, talk to one of our event specialists at Cascades Celebration and Corporate Event Center for help in hosting the perfect nikkah signing and walima celebration for your loved ones.